PiCommCapp/vimeo-monitor/docs/memory_bank/tasks.md

 - System maintains functionality throughout refactoring
 - Focus on simple, maintainable solutions
 - Avoid feature creep - stick to core requirements
+- Documentation should be comprehensive but not overwhelming
+- CI/CD should be straightforward and reliable